The story of Jesus is the greatest story I know.

 It is a story of humility, of infinite power relinquished and privilege surrendered.
 It is a story of incarnate love entering into pain, identifying with the other, and choosing to belong to a broken people.

-Christianity aside, I’m mesmerized by the story of Jesus.
+Religion aside, I’m mesmerized by the story of Jesus.
 Contemplating the idea of belonging in this season of advent strikes me as an urgent call.
 In the backdrop of a grievous year and our global anxiety, we need the story of Jesus more than ever.

 It’s the story of God’s love coming to us in the lowliest form of a homeless infant in a smelly manger.